Jules Hardouin-Mansart: Les Invalides

 The work on the royal chapel proceeded more slowly.
 Its distinctive feature was the dome, one of the earliest constructed in Paris, following the church of the Val-de-Grâce, designed by his great-uncle, François Mansart and Jacques Lemercier (1645–1667), and the Collège des Quatre-Nations (1662–1670).
 His original plan called for a single great space under the dome, and painted decoration on the interior of the dome.
-However, while the work was in progress, the French army suffered reverses in the Netherlands, and the superintendent of finances, Colbert, was slow in providing funding.
+However, while the work was in progress, the French army suffered reverses in the Netherlands, and the Superintendent of Finances, Colbert, was slow in providing funding.
 Hardouin-Mansart had to modify the original plan, eliminating the painted ceiling, and redesigning the dome with an interior dome, not visible from the outside.
 He mounted the dome on two successive drums, giving it greater height than the earlier Paris domes.
 He commissioned the sculptor François Girardon to make statues illustrating the themes of the building, the virtues of the Saints and the French Kings.
-By 1690 a large group of sculptors was at work at statues for the niches of the facade.
+By 1690 a large group of sculptors was at work at statues for the niches of the façade.
 The war was followed by a financial crisis; work was halted entirely in 1695, and did not resume until the war ended in 1699.
 Once the war ended, constructed resumed, and the royal chapel was finally consecrated, in the presence of the King, on 22 August 1706, not long before the death of Hardouin-Mansart.
 It remains his most famous work.